Optimal Control of Differentially Flat Systems is Surprisingly Easy: Main Results

+The transformed constraint $g'$ is not an explicit function of the control variables $\ddot{y}_1$ or $\ddot{y}_2$.
+We resolve this by taking a single derivative of the constraint, which we call $g\coloneqq \frac{d}{dt} g'$.
+The new function $g$ is an explicit function of the control variables, and we take partial derivatives of it in the optimality equation--we discuss this step in further detail in Section \ref{sec:trajConst}.
+Note that we have, in essence, moved the nonlinearities of the dynamics into the objectives and constraints. \end{remark}

+While Theorem \ref{thm:main} describes the evolution of the optimal state trajectory, one must also consider instantaneous jumps in the trajectory caused by constraint activations.
+Consider a constraint vector $\bm{g}$ that has $c$ linearly independent rows, then $\bm{\mu}(t)$ is a $c\times1$ matrix.
+When a constraint $g_i$, $i = 1, 2, \dots, c$ does not influence the system trajectory then $\mu_i(t) = 0$ by definition, otherwise $\mu_i(t) > 0$.
+When $\bm{\mu} = \bm{0}$ the trajectory is said to follow a singular (unconstrained arc), and if any $\mu_i > 0$, then the trajectory is said to follow a regular (constrained) arc.
+When the system switches between singular and regular arcs, the corresponding costates may switch instantaneously at the so-called \emph{constraint junction}.

+We propose a new interpretation of this property, where the collection of singular and regular arcs constitute a set of \emph{optimal motion primitives}.
+A vector of $c$ constraints implies at most $2^c$ different motion primitives, which can be automatically computed using Theorem \ref{thm:main} and the corresponding constraint equations.
+In other words, Theorem \ref{thm:main} provides an \emph{optimal motion primitive generator}, which can be solved numerically or analytically to derive every possible motion primitive.

+In this context, dealing with switching elements of $\bm{\mu}(t)$ is reduced to optimally switching between a finite set of motion primitives at unknown constraint junctions.
+The standard approach of \cite{Bryson1975AppliedControl} derives optimality conditions that must be satisfied at each junction,

-where the superscripts $-$ and $+$ denote the instant in time just before and just after the activation, respectively, $\boldsymbol{\pi}$ is a constant vector of Lagrange multipliers, $\mathbf{N}$ is a vector of tangency conditions, which we rigorously derive in the following subsections, and the subscripts $\mathbf{s}$ and $t$ correspond to partial derivatives with respect to the state and time.
+where the superscripts $-$ and $+$ denote the instant in time just before and just after the junction, respectively, $\bm{\pi}$ is a constant vector of Lagrange multipliers, $\bm{N}$ is a vector of tangency conditions, which we rigorously derive in the following subsections, and the subscripts $\bm{s}$ and $t$ correspond to partial derivatives with respect to the state and time.
+In the following subsections, we employ Theorem \ref{thm:costates} to exhaustively write the jump conditions \eqref{eq:lambdaJump}--\eqref{eq:hamU} as explicit functions of the state and control variables.
+This enables us to solve Problem \ref{prb:outputProblem} using only the state and control variables, which removes the numerical instabilities that are generally associated with nonlinear optimal control.

-Equivalently, we interpret Theorem \ref{thm:main} as generating optimal motion primitives for the system's trajectory.
-Let $\mathbf{g}$ have $c$ linearly independent rows, then $\boldsymbol{\mu}$ is a $c\times1$ matrix.
-When a constraint $g_i$, $i = 1, 2, \dots, c$ does not influence the system trajectory, we can equivalently state that $\mu_i(t) = 0$.
-Therefore, we can generate $2^c$ motion primitives my setting combinations of elements in $\boldsymbol{\mu}$ equal to zero.
-In this context, the conditions \eqref{eq:lambdaJump}--\eqref{eq:hamU} describe the optimal transition between different motion primitives along the system's trajectory.
-As an example, we present the optimality conditions for the unconstrained trajectory next.